vapor/docs/3.0/docs/redis/pub-sub.md

 If you try to use the client after subscribing, all operations will fail.
 These errors are usually emitted through the Future.

 This stream will receive messages asynchronously from the point of `draining`.
-This works like [any other async stream](../async/streams.md)
+This works like any other async stream.

 Notifications consist of the channel and payload.